Frankford, Philadelphia: History

 Frankford also has the distinction of having played a role in the Declaration of Independence.
 "There is also a tradition that on the afternoon of that day, or possibly a day or two earlier, there was a joyful private celebration of the great event, by Jefferson and others, at the garden-house of a country-seat in Frankford (near Philadelphia), then occupied by Dr. Enoch Edwards, a leading patriot of that time."

 Frankford was also the site of a gunpowder mill that became famous because of its association with Oswald Eve and Paul Revere.

 In the 19th century, the town became a center for textile production.
 Other manufacturing industries also flourished.
 An early description of industry in 1837:

-The borough of Frankford, on the Delaware, is the seat of numerous manufacturing establishments, including several cotton-mills, calico print-works and bleacheries, woollen-mills, iron-works, & etc. Here are also an Arsenal of the United States, and a Lunatic Asylum belonging to the Friends.
+The borough of Frankford, on the Delaware, is the seat of numerous manufacturing establishments, including several cotton mills, calico print-works and bleacheries, woolen mills, ironworks, & etc. Here are also an Arsenal of the United States, and a Lunatic Asylum belonging to the Friends.

 The Frankford Arsenal rivaled the Philadelphia Navy Yard during World War II.
 It provided over 22,000 jobs and at its peak, produced 8 million bullets per day.

 In 1922, the Frankford Elevated Line opened, connecting to the Market Street Elevated to provide rapid-transit access to Center City and West Philadelphia.
 The terminus of today's SEPTA Market-Frankford Line, now known as the Frankford Transportation Center, became a major transit hub, with connections to bus and trolley routes extending into Northeast Philadelphia.
 Residents of Frankford live within walking distance of the terminal.
 SEPTA's elevated train (the "El") runs through the neighborhood above Frankford Avenue.

-Although the Frankford Line helped to catapult Frankford Avenue into a major shopping district in the early 20th century, the traditionally working-class neighborhood saw decline in the 1950s as many Philadelphians moved to the suburbs.
+Although the Frankford Line helped catapult Frankford Avenue into a major shopping district in the early 20th century, the traditionally working-class neighborhood saw decline in the 1950s as many Philadelphians moved to the suburbs.
 White flight eventually took its hold on the neighborhood throughout the 1970s and 1980s.
 By 1990, over 30% of the storefronts on Frankford Avenue were vacant.

 Since this time, Frankford has seen a push for improvement.
 In 1993, the Philadelphia City Planning Commission adopted the Frankford Plan as a blueprint for revitalizing the neighborhood.
 Although many vacant storefronts remain, businesses catering to new customers have opened in recent years.

 Many business owners hope that gentrification of neighborhoods such as Fishtown and Kensington will spread north into Frankford.
 Others worry that previous attempts at improving Frankford have not been as effective as hoped, with most areas of the neighborhood still suffering from street crime and open-air drug sales.
 Between 1985 and 1990, a serial killer known as the "Frankford Slasher" murdered several women in the neighborhood.
 Although several suspects were taken into custody, the actual killer has never been identified.